rndlabs/cow-docs/docs/6_cow-sdk/sign-and-post-orders/3_step-1-get-market-price.md

 const { sellToken, buyToken, validTo, buyAmount, sellAmount, receiver, feeAmount } = quoteResponse.quote
 ```

-Now that we know the `Market Price` and a `Fee`, let's review in next section how to define and sign the new order.
+Now that we know the `Market Price` and a `Protocol Fee`, let's review in next section how to define and sign the new order.